vivekbahl2021/github-actions-workshop/labs/simple-workflow.md

 ## Introduction

-In this lab, you will create a simple workflow that runs on every push to the repository.
+In this lab, you will use a `simple workflow` built-in template that triggers a workflow on every push to the repository.
 The workflow will echo a message to the console.

 > Duration: 10-15 minutes